Diavik Diamond Mine’s four-turbine wind farm, commissioned in 2012, plans to reduce greenhouse gas emissions by 12,000 tonnes per year.Read the story

 - Approximately 5.4 million tonnes of CO2-e associated with third party transport of our products and raw materials.

-Rio Tinto businesses report emissions to regulators in five countries or regions, including the Australian National Greenhouse and Energy Reporting (NGER) Act.
+Rio Tinto businesses report emissions to regulators in seven countries or regions, including under the Australian National Greenhouse and Energy Reporting (NGER) Act.